Morocco says Israel recognises its sovereignty over Western Sahara | Law-Order

 Morocco says Israel recognises its sovereignty over Western Sahara

-The Israeli position "will be sent to the United Nations, regional and international organisations...as well as all the states Israel has diplomatic relations with," the statement from Morocco's royal palace quotes the letter as saying.
-As part of this recognition, Israel mulls "the opening of a consulate in the city of Dakhla," the statement said.
+A statement from Morocco's royal palace said Israel's position was expressed in a letter to King Mohammed VI from Israeli Prime Minister Benjamin Netanyahu.
+As part of this recognition, Israel is mulling opening a consulate in Dakhla, the statement said.

 Morocco said on Monday that Israel has recognised its sovereignty over the disputed territory of Western Sahara and is mulling opening a consulate there.
 A statement from Morocco's royal palace said Israel's position was expressed in a letter to King Mohammed VI from Israeli Prime Minister Benjamin Netanyahu.